School Committee - October 11, 2023

 Sure.

-And the vast majority of those students in the vast majority of their courses are going to find that an override by a single section, by a single level, is the furthest override that is appropriate.
+Um, and the vast majority of those students in the vast majority of their courses are going to find that an override by a single, uh, section by a single level is the, the, the furthest override that is appropriate.

-You know, I don't expect that there are going to be 10 kids a year who are finding that this is an appropriate situation.
+You know, there are, you know, I don't expect that there are going to be 10 kids a year who are finding that this is an appropriate, uh, um, you know, situation.

-So I think it makes sense to for eleven hundred and forty eight of those students that we have the policy as it's written.
+So I think it makes sense to, for 1148 of those students that we have the policy as it's written.

-Dr. And when those circumstances come up, we have the conversation about it and we determine as a team of educators what makes the most sense for that individual student, but the program of studies is is you know that's for all of us, and so I think it's we're legislating for for the broad demographic.
+Um, and when those circumstances come up, we have the conversation about it and we determine as a team of educators, what makes the most sense for that individual student.

 Thank you.